Graduate Client Project · Army Research Laboratory · Multimodal Situation Awareness

 Reference Documents

 These links are here for context and coursework documentation.
 The client paper is supporting reference, not presented as my authored portfolio work.
+The GitHub repository contains the full project working materials.

 Outcome So Far